jpnuwagaba/jpnuwagaba/README.md

 - 👋 Hi, I’m @jpnuwagaba
 - 👀 I’m interested in web and mobile app development
-- 🌱 I’m currently learning react.js
+- 🌱 I’m conversant with react.js and currently learning next.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jpnuwagaba1@gmail.com